gjstirling/CV/README.md

 |**Niseko Base Snowsports**, Japan|Snowsports Instructor|November 2015 to March 2016|
 |**Snow Factor**, Scotland|Snowsports Instructor|January 2011 to May 2015|

 - **Leadership:**  Led training sessions for staff on etiquette and best practices.
-This ensured guests received a safe and enjoyable experience.
+Innovated by providing new ways of training, teaching and problem solving.
+Helping staff build confidence in their ability to lead clients.
 - **Teamwork:** Worked in teams delivering a season long development program for local children, communicating regularly with parents about progress, setting SMART goals and being adaptable to variable weather conditions.
 - **Communication:** Setting manageable expectations for clients, highlighting the positive steps as they showed improvement and adapting wording to ensure clear understanding.

 ### Shop Assistant